In-Hand Manipulation of Unknown Objects with Tactile Sensing for Insertion: INTRODUCTION

-We consider the class of tasks where the robot cannot rely on vision and instead has to use tactile sensing to feel the object's shape and localize it in space.
-To ensure that the robot does not have access to the object shape before completing the task, we avoid using an image or point cloud to specify the target orientation of the object to be manipulated.
-Instead, we formulate our task as an insertion task.
-The robot is given an image of a hole, and the robot must determine how to reorient an object to fit into that hole.
-The shape of the hole provides minimal, but task-relevant, information about the 3D-shape of the object, ensuring that our assumption that the robot is working with an unseen object holds.
+We evaluate our approach on an insertion task.
+Insertion tasks are ubiquitous in many environments, such as assembly tasks in factories, dense box packing in warehouses, and plugging cables in the home.
+As a result, insertion tasks continue to be heavily studied in robotics.
+In this paper, we focus on finding the correct object orientation that will allow the object to fit into a target hole.
+The robot has access to a parameterization of the hole's contour, which gives the robot a well defined reorientation target without revealing the 3D-shape of the object, ensuring that our assumption that the robot is working with an unseen object holds.
 We evaluate our method in simulation on a set of randomly generated objects and find that our method reliably completes the insertion task while significantly reducing the exploration time needed to do so.
-We also show qualitative results on real robot hardware.

-To summarize, our main contributions are: \begin{itemize} \item A system to reorient unknown objects that does not rely on vision and instead leverages tactile sensing. \item An in-hand 3D simultaneous shape reconstruction and localization method to estimate an object’s shape and pose that is task driven. \end{itemize}
+To summarize, our main contributions are: (i) A system to reorient unknown objects that does not rely on vision and instead leverages tactile sensing; and (ii) An in-hand 3D simultaneous shape reconstruction and localization method to estimate an object’s shape and pose that is task driven.